Consulting with a Non-Family Law Attorney About Family Law Related Issues

 - The characterization of stock options.

-Such events as marriage counseling, sex, gifts, cards, and/or social dinners may affect the date of separation utilized relative to child support.
+Such events as marriage counseling, sex, gifts, cards and/or social dinners may affect the determination of the date of separation.

 Amount of Support in Divorce

 Individuals contemplating separation and divorce are generally concerned with spousal and child support.
 Family Code sections 4052 and 4055 control child support.
-Child support is calculated using a complex formula reflected in a software program known as "DissoMaster" or "XSpouse."
-Permanent spousal support is determined by the application of 15 factors in Family Code section 4320.
+Child support is calculated using a complex algebraic formula reflected in a software programs known as “DissoMaster” or “XSpouse.”
+Permanent spousal support is determined by the application of 13 factors in Family Code section 4320.
 Temporary spousal support is generally determined by a software program.

-Spousal and child support are based on the total income from all sources.
-The combination of a child and spousal support can result in a spousal and child support package equaling up to 50% of a payor spouse's income.
+Spousal and child support are based on each party’s total income from all sources.
+The combination of a child and spousal support may result in a spousal and child support package equaling up to 50% of a payor spouse’s income.
 Circumstances can certainly cause the percentage to be far lower, but it is accurate to say that the total support level can be devastating.
-If the parties share custody on a 50/50 basis and have equal incomes, then there would likely be no child or spousal support.
+If the parties share custody on a 50/50 basis and have equal incomes, there will likely be no child or spousal support.
 Every situation is unique.
+All Orange County divorce attorneys would agree that predicting what a court will order in support is essentially impossible except in the simplest of cases.

 Tax in Divorce